 Exchange Traded Debt Issues - Alphabetical

 Exchange Traded Debt Securities are notes and bonds that are traded on the stock exchanges instead of the bond markets.
-Exchange Traded Debt mostly carries maturies of 30 years or more (although a few are just 10 years etc).
+Exchange Traded Debt mostly carries maturies of 30 years or more (although some are jsut 5-10 years).
 Most of these securities pay interest payments quarterly.
 Most exchange traded debt issues are 'junior' to the companys secured debt and senior to preferred and common shares.

 Most of the issues are $25.00/share issues and generally are callable at $25.00 plus accrued interest 5 years from the date of issue.